 The first step is to contact us using our enquiry form.
 We may suggest a brief telephone call to answer any initial queries before scheduling a first session.

 The initial consultation will involve a comprehensive evaluation of your needs.
 In practice this means hearing your thoughts about what is troubling you, gathering details about when and how the problem has developed and discussing what might be helpful from here.
 It is also an opportunity for us to get to know each other and for you to decide if you feel comfortable working with me.
-By the end of this session, you will be able offered you some initial impressions of what our work might include.
+By the end of this session, I will be able offered you some initial impressions of what our work might include.
 Your goals for therapy and an initial therapy plan will be discussed.

 There is no obligation to have further sessions after our initial consultation.
-Some people find the process of discussing their difficulties in detail and hearing our impressions helpful in itself.

 It is normal for us to plan four sessions in the first instance followed by a review.
 The length of the course of therapy is dependent on the difficulties presented but is normally between 6 and 20 sessions.

 Ongoing therapeutic sessions run for 50 minutes.
 This is known as a therapeutic hour.

 The sessions may involve discussing thoughts, feelings and behaviours, practicing exercises both together and between sessions and keeping records or notes.
 We will work on problems using evidence-based therapies and in line with the guidelines given by the National Institute for Clinical Excellence (NICE).

 Single session intervention sessions run for 90 minutes.
 The session will include a brief assessment to build an understanding of the situation, and the development of a plan to move forwards.

 Everything that is discussed in our sessions is confidential and remains between the client and the therapist.
 We will not share information about you without your permission.
 The only exceptions to this are if the therapist is concerned that the client or someone else is at risk of being harmed, or if illegal activity is disclosed.